dblock/code.dblock.org/_posts/2023/2023-08-08-changing-the-default-admin-password-in-opensearch.markdown

 {"status":"FORBIDDEN","message":"Resource 'admin' is read-only."}
 {% endhighlight %}

-We'll have to do it the hard way.
+I found [security#1576](https://github.com/opensearch-project/security/issues/1576) that aims to fix this, but in the meantime, we'll have to do it the hard way.

 ### The Hard Way